Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 ### Algorithm description

 The vehicle's navigation software is written in Python 3 using the ev3dev2 library, and runs directly on the EV3 brick.
-The program follows a *priority-based threshold algorithm* — on every loop iteration, the robot reads all three ultrasonic sensors and reacts according to a strict hierarchy of conditions.

-The core logic works as follows: the robot drives forward continuously while constantly polling the left (INPUT_1), front (INPUT_2), and right (INPUT_3) ultrasonic sensors.
-Each sensor has two distance thresholds — a *WARN* threshold that triggers a gentle steering correction while still moving, and a *CRASH* threshold that triggers a full stop and recovery sequence.
-Side sensors warn at 20 cm and crash at 6 cm.
-The front sensor warns at 55 cm and crashes at 25 cm.
+Instead of using a camera or color sensors, our robot relies entirely on distance readings from its three ultrasonic sensors to make decisions.
+The program checks four conditions every cycle, in order of urgency, and reacts to whichever one applies first.

+Once the robot completes three laps, or once 99 seconds have passed since the run started, the program stops the motors automatically.
+The time limit works as a timed parking mechanism — after testing multiple full runs, we found that 99 seconds consistently brings the robot back close to its starting position after finishing the required laps.

 A key feature of the algorithm is *turn direction locking* (TURN_DIR).
 The first time the robot naturally navigates a corner (front wall detected at warn range), it records whether it steered left or right and locks that direction for the entire run.
 Since all four corners of a WRO track share the same handedness, this guarantees that every subsequent corner and every recovery always steers the robot back into the correct lane.

-Lap completion is tracked by counting corners: every time the front sensor transitions from below CORNER_ENTRY_DIST (70 cm) back above CORNER_EXIT_DIST (90 cm), one corner is counted.
-After every 4 corners, one lap is registered.
-The robot stops automatically after 3 laps.
+To keep track of laps, the program counts corners.
+Every time the front sensor goes from detecting a wall closer than 70 cm to reading open space again above 90 cm, the program registers that a corner was passed.
+Once 4 corners are counted, one full lap is complete.
+After 3 laps, the robot stops automatically.

 ### Flowchart